ericrosenbrown/nlmap_spot/README.md

 `python classify_top_k.py`

 This will find the top k crops for a sequence of strings across all images for both ViLD and CLIP and visualize them.

+If you'd like to see where each of the top k bounding boxes are in the pointcloud, generate the point cloud with spot_utils and run:

+`python pointcloud_classify_top_k.py`

 ## TODO:
 - make data collection on spot have continuous mode (maybe even autonomous?)